01. Doctor Overview

-Dr. Alberto A. Chiappori specializes in medical oncology and serves as a thoracic oncologist H. Lee Moffitt Cancer Center & Research Institute.
+Dr. Alberto A. Chiappori specializes in medical oncology and serves at H. Lee Moffitt Cancer Center & Research Institute.
 There, he is Senior Member of Oncology and Medicine for the Thoracic Oncology Program.
 Dr. Chiappori specializes in the treatment of thymoma, lung cancer and mesothelioma.

 Dr. Chiappori’s medical career began after receiving his board certification in medical oncology in 1997.
 After graduating from medical school in Lima, Peru, he completed a residency in Illinois and a fellowship in Nashville, Tennessee.
 Dr. Chiappori joined the Thoracic Oncology Program at Moffitt in 2001, where he is still building his experience.